Introduction and how to use this issue pack

 Grading and cleaning

-Grading makes the shelling process proceed more quickly and efficiently.
+Grading makes the shelling process proceed more quickly and efficiently and more improves the quality of the kernels, allowing them to be priced higher.

 Storage bags should be made of materials that allow air to circulate, such as gunny bags.
-Polythene or polypropylene bags should be used only when they are made of materials and constructed in such a way that they allow air flow.
+Polythene or polypropylene bags should be used only when they are structured to allow air flow and constructed of materials that allow good ventilation.
 Restricting air flow encourages the growth of fungi.
 For the same reason, do not cover stored bags with plastic or canvas.
 And never put damp groundnuts in bags or other storage containers.
 In other words, make sure the stored groundnuts are dry.

 Bags should be stored off the ground to allow free air circulation Farmers can lay bags on a platform of wooden planks to avoid contact with the ground and walls and to ensure air circulation.
 If bags are stacked, leave a gap between stacks to allow air flow.
 Do not stack bags beyond reasonable height.

 The storage place should be dry and have good air flow.
-Ideally, the storage area should be cool, as this will prolong the storage life of the pods.
+Ideally, the storage area should be cool, as this will main seed vigour and viability.
 Farmers must keep storage areas clean at all times.

-Farmers can treat storage facilities and groundnuts with insecticides such as acetellic dust before storage.
-But insecticides are too expensive for most small-scale farmers.
-Without insecticides, effective storage depends on following recommended drying and storage practices, such as the practices explained here and in the resources listed below.
+Farmers can treat storage facilities and groundnuts with insecticides such as acetylic dust before storage.
+Of farmers cannot afford insecticides, effective storage depends on following recommended drying and storage practices, such as the practices explained here and in the resources listed below.

 Post-harvest pest management